markcarey/farcaster-frame-php/README.md

 # farcaster-frame-php
-A bare bone Frame in PHP
+A bare bones Frame in PHP